25 of the most iconic computers ever

 Amstrad CPC (1984)

 The Commodore 64 and Sinclair Spectrum had their feet under the table and a row of drinks lined up by the time the Amstrad CPC series pushed open the saloon doors.
 The basic CPC464 model had a tape deck built in and came with the choice of a colour or (far cheaper) monochrome monitor, while the CPC664 and CPC6128 came with 3-inch disk drives instead of the tape deck.

 Apple iPad (2010)

 Is it really a computer?
 Well, it runs apps and lets you surf the web, so we’ll allow it – and as for its iconic status, just look at all the tablet pretenders that have already been announced in the wake of its recent launch.
-With a fantastically vibrant 10-inch screen and a gloriously responsive multitouch interface, the iPad is an absolute joy to use, whether you plump for a 3G model or the Wi-Fi-only tablet.
+With a fantastically vibrant 10-inch screen and a gloriously responsive multitouch interface, the iPad is still an absolute joy to use today, whether you plump for a 5G model or the Wi-Fi-only tablet.